octave-app/octave-app.github.io/docs/index.md

 brew install --cask octave-app
 ```

 You don't need to do it this way.
-This is only provided for people who like using Homebrew Casks.
+This is only provided for people who like using Homebrew Casks instead of downloading a regular installer.

 ### Installing directly with Homebrew